jjrim/covia_fullstack_react_project/README.md

 #### To participate as a developer, please read [Contributing Guidelines](https://github.com/jjrim/COMP-2800-Team-DTC-07-Covia/blob/master/contributing.md).

-> Please make sure to create a Pull Request to the *dev* branch.
+> Please make sure to submit a Pull Request to the *dev* branch.